ionic-team/stencil-site/src/docs/components/component-lifecycle.md

 ## Example

 This simple example shows a clock and updates the current time every second.
-Since `componentDidLoad` is only called once, we will only ever have one instance of the timer running.
-Once the component unloads, the timer is stopped.
+The timer is started when the component is added to the DOM.
+Once it's removed from the DOM, the timer is stopped.

 ```tsx
 import { Component, State, h } from '@stencil/core';